Soundtrack: Marco Mengoni “Ti ho voluto bene veramente” (click here to listen)

 Ive told “go to hell” to the ghost of you that came asking for the last dance…

 She hated Giorgio for the exquisite torture he had unleashed upon her.
-One that had lasted for three goddamned years.
+One that had lasted three goddamned years.
 Everything had started with rain – a soft drizzle of phone calls and texts that always went unanswered for no reason.
 Soon enough it had turned into a full blown shower pouring down relentlessly – and then the flood had begun.
 There were no sirens announcing it the way it happened in Venice.
-One fine morning she had simply woken up realizing she had been in the middle of it for months.
+One fine morning she had simply woken up to realisation that she had been in the middle of it for months.
 And she had screamed, only to have her voice muffled by Hope.
 Go to hell, you blasted thing!

 It had been a strange flood that had risen from upside down.
 It had smothered her.
 It had destroyed her.
 It had caused her unutterable pain and a razor sharp desire to die.
 Such torturous agony was not suited for living beings, right?
 Wrong.
 It had to be impossible to survive it, right?
 Wrong again.
 Life during the flood had been very much possible and existent.
 Gaia herself was proof of that.